Liquid hydrogen

 Liquid hydrogen (H2(l)) is the liquid state of the element hydrogen.
 Hydrogen is found naturally in the molecular H_{2} form.

 To exist as a liquid, H_{2} must be cooled below its critical point of 33 K. However, for it to be in a fully liquid state at atmospheric pressure, H_{2} needs to be cooled to 20.28 K. A common method of obtaining liquid hydrogen involves a compressor resembling a jet engine in both appearance and principle.
 Liquid hydrogen is typically used as a concentrated form of hydrogen storage.
 Storing it as liquid takes less space than storing it as a gas at normal temperature and pressure.
 However, the liquid density is very low compared to other common fuels.
 Once liquefied, it can be maintained as a liquid for some time in thermally insulated containers.

-There are two spin isomers of hydrogen: Room temperature hydrogen is 75% orthohydrogen.
+There are two spin isomers of hydrogen.
+Room temperature hydrogen is 75% orthohydrogen.
 At cryogenic temperature it converts exothermically to parahydrogen.
 The thermodynamic lowest energy state for liquid hydrogen consists of 99.79% parahydrogen and 0.21% orthohydrogen.
-To avoid that the exothermic heat release occurs in storage, and thereby causes excessive boil-off, catalytic conversion to parahydrogen during liquification is employed.
+To avoid the exothermic heat release and resulting excessive boil-off in storage, catalytic conversion to parahydrogen during liquefaction is employed.